Huotes/CommitMaker/README.md

 Chuck Norris once roundhouse kicked someone so hard that his foot broke the speed of light, went back in time, and killed Amelia Earhart while she was flying over the Pacific Ocean.

 Chuck Norris eats steak for every single meal.
 Most times he forgets to kill the cow.

+The Internet: where men are men women are men and children are FBI agents.